NazmuMasood/EDU-Instructor-Survey-Automation/README.md

 # EDU-Instructor-Survey-Automation

-## A Python shell program to help automate East Delta University instructor survey

 Main requirements: Python v3.2+.

-Please kindly do the following to setup the program:
+Please do the following to setup the program:
-1. Please install python first if you don't already have it installed
+1. Please install 'Python' first if you don't already have it installed

-2. After pulling project from github, open terminal and cd into project directory
+2. After pulling this repository from github, open terminal and cd into project directory
 ```
 cd project_directory
 ```